-If great design can imbue customers with trust, why are designers so removed from product management and the larger business strategy?
+If a great design can imbue customers with trust, why are designers so removed from product management and the larger business strategy?
 As a VP of UX with an MBA, I strive to bring both worlds together to create a new model in which user experience and design align with overall business strategy and company vision to drive increased revenue and customer engagement.

 As the Internet became commercially viable, “first to market” generally prevailed as a dominant corporate strategy.
 However, as technology has become more open and reusable, product differentiation is now a proven strategic blueprint.
 This tectonic shift has been a boon for the design discipline.
-Consequently, design has gotten the proverbial “seat at the table” and is now expected to be a driving, strategic function.
+Consequently, the design has gotten the proverbial “seat at the table” and is now expected to be driving, strategic function.

 For designers, this is a celebrated, exciting advancement, yet it has also exposed a severe skills gap.
 Specifically, design leaders are being thrust into overarching, cross-functional executive positions, with little to no formal training in business or strategy skills.